dibyendumajumdar/ravi-vscode-debugger/README.md

 Installation on Mac OSX
 -----------------------
 Status: Not working as the vsce packaging does not set the permission on shell script correctly.
+When you try to run the debugger you will see the error `spawn EACCES`.
+A workaround is to manually change the permission of the `ravidebug.sh` script located in the [extensions folder](https://code.visualstudio.com/docs/extensions/install-extension#_your-extensions-folder).

 A prequisite on Mac OSX is an installation of Ravi.
-You need a NOJIT build that creates the 'ravidebug' executable.
+You need a `NOJIT` build that creates the 'ravidebug' executable.
 The 'ravidebug' executable must be on the PATH so that the VSCode Ravi Debugger extension script can find it.

 Installation on Windows 10
 --------------------------
-You can install the Ravi Debug extension from VSCode Marketplace - search for 'Ravi/Lua 5.3 Debugger'.
+You can install the Ravi Debug extension from VSCode Marketplace - search for 'Lua and Ravi 5.3 Debugger'.
 A pre-built binary is included in the installation - note that this does not have JIT enabled.

 Issues
 ------